plausible/website/_articles/plausible-the-more-accurate-alternative-to-google-analytics.md

 1. Ordered list
    {:toc}

-## Removing cookie consent banner dependency
+## Cookie consent banner dependency

 Implementing a GA tracking code on your website needs you to use a [cookie consent banner](https://plausible.io/blog/cookie-consent-banners).
 This is legally required in many regions to comply with privacy regulations like the EU’s GDPR and California's CCPA.